paulobolinhas/Static-Analysis-Tool/README.md

 The tool should signal potential vulnerabilities and sanitization efforts: if it identifies a possible data flow from an entry point to a sensitive sink (according to the inputted patterns), it should report a potential vulnerability; if the data flow passes through a sanitization function (in other words, it is returned by the function), _it should still report the vulnerability_, but also acknowledge the fact that its sanitization is possibly being addressed.

-We provide program slices and patterns to assist you in testing the tool.
-It is however each group's responsibility to perform more extensive testing for ensuring the correctness and robustness of the tool.
-Note however that for the purpose of testing, the names of vulnerabilities, sources, sanitizers and sinks are irrelevant and do not need to be real vulnerabilities.
-In this context, you can produce your own patterns without specific knowledge of vulnerabilities, as this will not affect the ability of the tool to manage meaningful patterns.
-See examples in Section [Input Vulnerability Patterns](#input-vulnerability-patterns).

 ### Running the tool

-The tool should be called in the command line, and receive the following two arguments, and only the following two arguments:

-- the name of a Python file containing the program slice to analyse;
-- the name of a [JSON](http://www.json.org/) file containing the list of vulnerability patterns to consider.

-You can assume that the parsing of the Python slices has been done, and that the input files are [well-formed](#input-program-slices).
-The analysis should be fully customizable to the inputted [vulnerability patterns](#input-vulnerability-patterns) described below.
-In addition to the entry points specified in the patterns, **by default any non-instantiated variable that appears in the slice is to be considered as an entry point to all vulnerabilities being considered**.

-The output should list the potential vulnerabilities encoded in the slice, and an indication of which sanitization functions(s) (if any) have been applied.
-The format of the output is specified [below](#output).

-Your tool should be implemented in **Python, version >= 3.9.2**, and work in the following way:

-1. be named `py_analyser.py`
-2. be called in the command line with two arguments `<slice>.py` and `<patterns>.json`
-3. produce the output referred below and no other to a file named `<slice>.output.json` in the `./output/` folder.

-For example

     $ python ./py_analyser.py slice_1.py my_patterns.json

 should analyse `slice_1.py` slice, according to patterns in file `my_patterns.json`, and output the result in file `./output/slice_1.output.json`.

-NOTE: Scripts that validate the correct format of the pattern and output files will be made available during the first week of the project.

 ### Input